facebookresearch/SentEval/README.md

 import senteval
 se = senteval.SentEval(params, batcher, prepare)
 ```
-(to import senteval, you can either add senteval path to your pythonpath or use sys.path.insert)
+(to import senteval, you can either add senteval path to your pythonpath, use sys.path.insert or "*pip install git+https://github.com/facebookresearch/SentEval*")

 2) define the set of transfer tasks on which you want SentEval to perform evaluation and run the evaluation:
 ```python